 For manufacturers like Gilbarco Veeder Root, this is crucial information.
 These reports inform the production levels within the factory.
-For companies like Invennt, who provide consulting resources, it means accurate manpower planning.

 Product Benefit #4 – Identify Development Needs

 The dashboard chart is a starting point for analyzing why some salespeople may have higher overall sales than others.
-However, to get meaningful information, that can help identify individual development needs, we need to dig deeper.
+However, to get meaningful information that can help identify individual development needs, we need to dig deeper.

 Simply telling salespeople to sell more optional or non-mandatory products is unlikely to have a significant impact.
 Yet now we can identify the development needs of each salesperson more precisely.